samjones00/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

     npm install --save servicestack-client

-Or if using JSPM:

-    jspm install servicestack-client

-The Type Definitions are contained in the above `servicestack-client` npm package, if using jspm it can be installed with:
+The Type Definitions are included in the above `servicestack-client` npm package, if using jspm they can be installed with:

-    npm install servicestack-client --save-dev
+    npm install --save-dev servicestack-client

 #### Enabling TypeScript async/await